teamblockbeats/blockbeats/guide.md

 * `npm install`
 * `npm run build`

+*Note that if you're only testing UI/react changes, you can simply leave npms test server running rather than having to build and restart django to see each UI change.
+This is done with:* `npm start`

 ## Django
 ### First time set up
 The django is run through a python `virtual environment`.